 “Let’s split up,” Mickey says, to justify his vanishing over the next few scenes.
-After this scene, the game gives you Secret Ansem Report 10 (maybe you found it on the floor? in the computer?), as well as Character Links for DiZ, Naminé, and an enemy entry for the Twilight Thorn.
+After this scene, the game gives you Secret Ansem Report 10 (maybe you found it on the floor? in the computer’s hard drive?), as well as Character Links for DiZ, Naminé, and an enemy entry for the Twilight Thorn.
 Jiminy’s not even going to hide that he’s a god anymore, is he?

 Secret Ansem Report 10 talks briefly about the end of Sora’s story in CoM (it seems to have been written in the middle of the events of R/R), though it focuses mostly on Naminé.
 DiZ remarks on Naminé’s meta-physiology, saying she’s a Nobody, but not a normal kind.
 His “hypothesis” is the explanation we’re ever going to get for our memory-adjusting witch friend, so listen up.
 The Scarlet Mummy figures that Naminé is Kairi’s Nobody, but not in the traditional fashion.
 Kairi has no darkness in her heart, and so couldn’t have created a Nobody when she lost her heart initially.
 (Ed.
 A recent discussion at KH13 pointed out to me that this is the reason why the other Princesses of Heart also lack Nobodies after losing their hearts to form the Keyblade of People’s Hearts, which is something I simply hadn’t bothered to question!)
 The Nobody must have been created when it left someone who did have darkness, which is to say: Sora, when he freed Kairi’s heart from his in Hollow Bastion.
 Combined with the weird way Sora retained his personality after becoming a Heartless, you get Naminé.
 It’s the best DiZ can figure.

 You head deeper into the basement to the room where Roxas fought Axel, and discover that weird anomaly is still hovering in the corner.
 Yup, this is the way to the Organization’s HQ: Axel forgot to shut the door, and the Org would rather send a fleet and an army than shut it themselves.
 Failing that: blow up the real-world mansion!
 It’s just… easier to pretend Organization isn’t aware the gate.
 Just pretend everything Mickey said about them knowing wasn’t true, because this plot hole is a mile wide.
-Yeah: the Organization’s defensive strategy is so lacking that the director’s cut version added a new scene partially to explain their sloppy handling.
+Yeah: the Organization’s defensive strategy is so lacking that the director’s cut version added a new scene partially to explain their sloppy handling, which we’ll see in a moment.
 This has been a gem.